ihabamzil/Exploration-and-analysis-of-Facebook-posts-on-ChatGPT.-/README.md

 # Exploration-and-analysis-of-Facebook-posts-on-ChatGPT.
+# Summary
+This project is designed to extract and analyze Facebook posts from a specified page.
+It utilizes web scraping with Selenium for data extraction, followed by extensive text preprocessing, including cleaning, stemming, and lemmatization.
+The processed data is then subjected to topic modeling using Latent Dirichlet Allocation (LDA), providing insights into prevalent themes.
+Additionally, word clouds are generated to visually represent significant words in the text, offering a concise summary of the extracted information.
+The README file provides detailed instructions on how to use the project, prerequisites, and acknowledgments for the libraries used.

 # Usage
 Run the main script to extract Facebook posts, preprocess the text, and generate insights.
 You can customize the parameters in the script to suit your needs.

 python main_script.py

 # Web Scraping and Data Extraction
 The project uses Selenium for web scraping to extract Facebook posts.
 Ensure you have the ChromeDriver installed and set the correct path in the CHROME_DRIVER variable in the script.